Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 you don't have the luxury of examining any data more recent than what just arrived.
 This version is also a bit better thought out.

-Check for updates once in a while, because we are tweaking the code over time as we better learn the techniques and refactor the code, etc.
+Check for updates once in a while, because we are tweaking the code over time as we better learn the techniques and refactor the code, etc. We will insert the significant discoveries into the linear photodiode array sensor examples and libraries over time as we perfect them.

 =========================================================================================
 Description of Edge Detection in under 3 minutes: (was 1 minute, but we added quite a bit)